 For more information visit the Oxford Brookes BSc section

 Pass expiry dates will also apply for students studying the MSc in Professional Accountancy from University of London.
 All modules of this course must be completed before or at the same session as an ACCA pass expiry date, otherwise they will be required to re-take the pass or passes which have expired.

 We’ve made amendments to the time limits and the exemptions policy in regard to the audit qualification in line with The Financial Reporting Council and Irish Auditing and Accounting Supervisory Authority's requirements.

-Students who registered prior to 1 January 2016 and who were awarded exemptions from all papers in the Fundamentals level of the syllabus are required to complete the Professional level within five years if they want to apply for an ACCA practising certificate and audit qualification.
+Students who registered prior to 1 January 2016 and who were awarded exemptions for all of the Applied Knowledge and Applied Skills exams are required to complete the Strategic Professional exams within five years if they want to apply for an ACCA practising certificate and audit qualification.

-Similarly, for a UK practising certificate and audit qualification, students who first registered on or after 1 January 2010 and are eligible for exemption from all or part of the Fundamentals level based on a qualifications gained more than five years previously (at the date of initial registration as an ACCA student) will lose these exemptions and be required to complete the Fundamentals level exams.
+Similarly, for a UK practising certificate and audit qualification, students who first registered on or after 1 January 2010 and are eligible for exemption from all or some of the Applied Knowledge and Applied Skills exams based on a qualifications gained more than five years previously (at the date of initial registration as an ACCA student) will lose these exemptions and be required to complete the Applied Knowledge and Applied Skills exams.

 Students who don’t meet this requirement won’t be able to apply for a practising certificate and audit qualification.

 For all students registering from 1 January 2016 the rules are: